All Episodes

 Okay.

-Well, this year, after a heart attack last October and almost three months in the hospital, this year with the recession, it's eight hundred right now.
+Well, this year, after a heart attack last October and almost three months in the hospital, this year with the recession, it's 800 right now.

-But the point being is that he's being told that he's gonna have to come up with anywhere from three hundred to a half a million dollars per every one of his six or seven labels by the first of the year to begin to defend what has already been approved by the FDA and the EPA.
+But the point being is that he's being told that he's going to have to come up with anywhere from $300 to $1.5 million per every one of his six or seven labels by the first of the year to begin to defend what has already been approved by the FDA and the EPA.

-He has material dating safety sheets that have said that say no known hazard on all of his product lines, and the purity that standard that he was given was eighty-eight percent, and his has always been above ninety-two.
+He has material dating safety sheets that say no known hazard on all of his product lines, and the purity standard that he was given was 88%, and his has always been above 92%.

-If you go got an organic egg, that just means it's been in the barnyard, no pesticides, well, this is manure, the fertilizer.
+If you go get an organic egg, that just means it's been in the barnyard.

-They don't use in the y this is uh this is like carbon offsets.
+They don't use, this is like carbon offsets.

-This whole thing, people I wouldn't say it's a scam, but it's it's uh I'm not trying to insult your friend, but here these people think they're doing something really good and really healthy.
+This whole thing, people, I wouldn't say it's a scam, but it's, I'm not trying to insult your friend, but here are these people who think they're doing something really good and really healthy.

-Here comes the EPA, and they're ba it sounds like from your story they're gonna veritably shut down over half the people who operate in the business.
+Here comes the EPA, and it sounds like from your story, they're going to veritably shut down over half the people who operate in the business.

 Right.